dojoengine/emoji-man/readme.md

 Then run the command:

 ```
-dojoup -v 0.3.10
+dojoup
 ```

-Running `dojoup` command will install the latest stable release of the Dojo (as of now [`v0.3.10`](https://github.com/dojoengine/dojo/releases/tag/v0.3.10)) tool suite.
+Running `dojoup` command will install the latest stable release of the Dojo (as of now [`v0.3.15`](https://github.com/dojoengine/dojo/releases/tag/v0.3.10)) tool suite.

 ### (Optional) Try out the starter first